A healthier, fluffy arroz rojo recipe (Mexican red rice), made with ripe tomatoes, a touch of spices, and a blend of optional veggies.

 - Stir the spices into the rice before adding the tomato mixture.
 This helps bring out their full flavor and makes the rice more aromatic.

-- For a plant-based twist, I love using Not-Chick’n vegan bouillon cubes.
-They add a delicious, chicken-like flavor.
+- I use Not-Chick’n vegan bouillon cubes.
+They add a delicious flavor.

 - Bring rice to a full boil, then reduce to a low, gentle boil.
 Keep the lid on and no peeking!
 This maintains steam, which is needed for evenly cooked rice.